MetOffice/stylist/documentation/source/user-manual/index.rst

 against a set of rules.
 Rather than require that you adopt a particular set of rules it aims to offer you the chance to build up the style you like.

-This tool was created to fulfil a need for such a tool to target Fortran source code.
+The need to check Fortran source motivated the creation of this tool.
 As such Fortran is currently the only language supported but there is no reason it would not work for others.

 .. toctree::